Why Workplace Drug Testing Is Needed

 In a study published in 2014, it was found that about 58 percent of organizations in the United States conducted pre and post-employment drug testing among workers, while 62 percent of establishments that had a workforce of over 4,000 employees implemented such screening procedures.

 Drug Abuse in the Workplace Statistics

 There are a lot of significant facts and statistics that need to be taken into consideration regarding drug abuse and statistics in the workplace.
 Here are a few of them:

 In some industries, as much as 12.3% of employees abuse drugs and 15.7% of employees abuse alcohol according to the white office drug policy desk.

 Construction and mining jobs are particularly susceptible to these levels, partially because of the higher concentration of men in their typical workforce.
 Many companies are unaware that a large percentage of drug and alcohol abusers are actually in their employment and this is ultimately affecting their workplace productivity levels.
-This is one of the many reasons that alcohol and drug testing are an important part of any workplace and are becoming more common.
+This is one of the many reasons that random drug testing is an important part of any workplace.

 According to SAMSHA, many younger workers between the ages of 18 and 25 use drugs and 9.3 million full-time employees have abused drugs in the last month.